 What is Hydrotherapy?

 The heat of the water in your hot tub strengthens the circulation of blood throughout the body to injured muscles and joints.
 As blood flow increases, muscle tightness, swelling and inflammation are reduced.
-Incredibly, the pain relief you experience when in your spa is often extended beyond the actual period of water immersion.
+Incredibly, the pain relief you experience when in

 Who Should Try Hot Tub Therapy?